shashank297/HR-Recruitment-Data-Analysis-/README.md

 This project focuses on extracting insights from a large dataset related to recruitment and placement activities in companies.
 The dataset provides valuable information that can be used by the HR department to gain knowledge about the recruitment process and market trends.
 The project involves several steps, including data scraping, data cleaning, exploratory data analysis (EDA), and building a dashboard using Tableau.

 ## Project Steps
 1. **Scraping Data from LinkedIn:** The data is collected from the professional networking platform LinkedIn using the Python library Beautiful Soup or a similar tool.
-The scraping script is available in the notebook named `Linkedin.ipynb`.
+The scraping script is available in the notebook named `Linkdin_scraping.ipynb`.

 2. **Data Cleaning:** The collected data is cleaned and preprocessed to ensure its quality and consistency.
 The data cleaning process is performed in the notebook named `Data_Cleaning.ipynb`.